It’s not the kind of Ferrari that makes a grand entrance.

 It feels like a machine that still wants to be driven.

-Living with it means learning its rhythms.
+Living with a Dino 308 GT4 means learning its rhythms.

 The smells, the noises, the little quirks.